 When you opt o book through the Points & Cash option, you are booking an Award Night.
 The way it works if you take this option is that IHG will first deposit the number of points you are purchasing into your account.
 Then they will deduct the points from your account to complete the booking.

-Using the Intercontinental Melbourne option as an example, say you had 40,000 Points, but you need 60,000 Points for the reward night.
-If you take the 40,000 Points + $167 AUD option, IHG will first deposit 20,000 points into your account, bringing your total to 60,000 Points.
-This 60,000 Points will then be used to book the room.
+Using the Intercontinental Melbourne option as an example, say you had 30,000 Points, but you need 36,000 Points for the reward night.
+If you take the 26,000 Points + $109 AUD option, IHG will first deposit 10,000 points into your account, bringing your total to 40,000 Points.
+From this, 36,000 points will be used to secure the room, leaving you with 4,000 points in your account.

 Is it a good deal?

 These offers can make for a cheap way of buying points.
-In the example provided, you are basically buying points for 0.84 cents each.
+In the example provided, you are basically buying points for just over 1 cent each.

 If you buy the points outright, you could be paying more for your points.
-For example, IHG sells 5,000 points for $US67.50.
+For example, IHG sells 5,000 points for $US67.50 (almost $100 AUD).
 Once you have taken exchange rates into account, it is almost double the price to purchase points outright.

 It is worth noting that some members have found the deals at some hotels are not as good as they were.
 That is, you need to pay with more cash than had been the case in the past.
 As a result, you should look at the options presented in your specific case to determine if it is good value.